la2050/archive/_organizations/neighborhood-housing-services-of-los-angeles-county.md

     - '2016'
     - '2015'
     - '2014'
-title: Neighborhood Housing Services of Los Angeles County
+original_project_ids:
+  - '4102155'
+  - '6102165'
+  - '8102089'
+original_project_titles:
+  - 'Center for Sustainable Communities '
+  - Center for Sustainable Communities - Compton
+  - 'Center for Sustainable Communities in Compton, CA'
 extrapolated_project_ids:
   - '8102089'
   - '6102165'
   - '5102219'
   - '4102155'
-project_titles_from_extrapolated_project_ids:
+extrapolated_project_titles:
   - Center for Sustainable Communities - Compton
   - Center for Sustainable Communities
   - The Center for Sustainable Communities in Compton CA
   - Center for Sustainable Communities in Compton CA
-original_project_titles:
-  - 'Center for Sustainable Communities '
-  - Center for Sustainable Communities - Compton
-  - 'Center for Sustainable Communities in Compton, CA'
-original_project_ids:
-  - '4102155'
-  - '6102165'
-  - '8102089'

 ---